 Also look for special displays and art to celebrate the 2024 Summer Olympics in Paris.

-For three days during early July, the courtyard transforms into a concert stage for free live non-stop performances by about 30 artists sponsored by Fnac, the large electronics store.
-Check our July Events Calendar for exact dates and information about getting tickets, necessary for admission due to capacity constraints.
+For three days during early July, the courtyard normally (but not this year) transforms into a concert stage for free live non-stop performances by about 30 artists sponsored by Fnac, the large electronics store.
+We are still waiting to hear whether it will be held elsewhere this year.

 More Paris Cruises